 - Personal risk assessment and close observation with cancer screening

 - Chemoprevention, which offers FDA-approved medications, including tamoxifen and raloxifene, to help prevent breast cancer from developing

-To reduce your risk of breast cancer, and to keep yourself healthy overall, you should eat a balanced diet, get regular exercise and try to keep yourself relaxed and stress-free.
-You should also avoid risk factors that are under your control and known to cause cancer.
+To reduce your risk of breast cancer, practice healthy habits.
+Eat a balanced diet, get regular exercise and try to keep yourself relaxed and stress-free.

-Chemoprevention is not the same as chemotherapy.
-Chemotherapy is used to kill cells that have already mutated and become cancerous.
-Chemoprevention is done to try to stop cells from becoming cancerous.
+While chemotherapy kill cells that have already mutated and become cancerous, chemoprevention aims to stop cells from becoming cancerous.

-Doctors in our High-Risk Breast and Ovarian Cancer Program use two different chemopreventive drugs—tamoxifen and raloxifene.
-These are the only two chemopreventive drugs approved by U.S Food and Drug Administration for reducing the risk of breast cancer.
+We use the only two chemopreventive drugs approved by U.S Food and Drug Administration for reducing the risk of breast cancer: tamoxifen and raloxifene.

 Surgical Risk Reduction

 If you have a very high risk of breast cancer, your best option could be surgery.
 This is true especially if you carry a genetic mutation.
 Having your breasts completely removed (mastectomy) before any cancer develops can eliminate almost any risk of breast cancer.